-Red Devils Vs. Chelsea: Jose Mourinho’s Perfect Opportunity To Avenge Antonio Conte
+Red Devils Vs. Chelsea: Jose Mourinho’s Opportunity To Avenge Antonio Conte

-Chelsea and Manchester United will face each other on Monday (March, 13) in the quarterfinals of the FA Cup.
-The duel will take place at Stamford Bridge and furthermore, the ‘Red Devils’ will not have the Swedish striker Zlatan Ibrahimovic on the field.
+Chelsea and Manchester United will face each other on Monday (March 13) in the quarterfinals of the FA Cup.
+The duel will take place at Stamford Bridge and furthermore, the “Red Devils” will not have the Swedish striker Zlatan Ibrahimovic on the field.

 Chelsea currently has a 10-point lead in the Premier League’s standings.
 With Antonio Conte in command, the team will confront Manchester United for the FA Cup quarterfinals.